CruisesBest Time to Travel

 After the market: orchards, music, and a hammock

 The boat turns into a narrow canal lined with coconut palms and fruit trees — longan, rambutan, pomelo — heavy with fruit that you can pick from the boat if you lean far enough.
-A homestay appears: a wooden house on stilts with a garden that smells like lemongrass and fish sauce simmering.
+A homestay appears: a wooden house on stilts with a garden that smells like lemongrass and fish sauce.

 This is where you hear đờn ca tài tử — the traditional music of the Mekong Delta, a UNESCO Intangible Heritage.
 A man with a đàn tranh (16-string zither) and a woman singing in a voice that sounds like the river itself: slow, bending, full of sorrow that somehow feels like joy.
-You drink trà đá (iced tea) and eat slices of mango that the host cuts with a blade that hasn't been sharpened in years but never misses.

 The hammock in the garden is not optional.
 You will end up in it.
 Everyone does.